apache/shenyu-website/content/en/projects/shenyu/sign-plugin/index.md

 description: sign plugin
 ---

-## Explanation
+## Description

 * Sign is a native plugin of Apache ShenYu Gateway and is used to process signature authentication of requests.

 ## Plugin Setting

 Please refer to the `deployment` document, choose a way to start `shenyu-admin`.
-For example, through [local deployment](../deployment-local) to start the `Apache ShenYu` management system.
+For example, through [Local Deployment](../deployment-local) to start the `Apache ShenYu` management system.

 * In `shenyu-admin` BasicConfig --> plugin -> `sign` set to enable.
 If you don't want to use this function, please disable this plugin in the `shenyu-admin`.